Why Alternative Fuels are Not a Want But a Need

 Transitioning to alternative fuels is essential for a cleaner, healthier, and more cost-effective transportation future.
 From reducing harmful emissions and improving air quality to stabilizing fuel costs and enhancing energy security, these fuels offer significant benefits.

-There are many programs and funding opportunities to begin implementing alternative fuels, such as EMPOWER.
-Many organizations have made zero- and reduced-emission goals, from larger operations like Pace Bus to a compost company’s EV fleet and refuse truck, both in the Chicago area.
+There are many programs and funding opportunities to begin implementing alternative fuels, such as EMPOWER and the B20 Club of Illinois.
+Many organizations have made zero- and reduced-emission goals, from larger operations like Pace Bus to WasteNot’s Compost’s EV fleet and refuse truck, both in the Chicago area.
+Other organizations like Pilot-Flying J, PepsiCo, and ADM are teaming up to advance the use of existing alternative fuels in combination with innovative technologies to decarbonize their fleet operations.

 Alternative fuels are more widely used than many realize, with several proven options available.
 As technology advances and infrastructure expands, adopting alternative fuels will play a crucial role in mitigating climate change, boosting economic efficiency, and ensuring long-term sustainability.
 Vehicle conversion kits are also available, so anyone can make the switch to alternative fuels.
 Embracing cleaner transportation solutions today paves the way for a more resilient and environmentally responsible future.